notexplosive/notexplosive.github.io/pages/ludography.markdown

 [{{ linkText }}](https://notexplosive.itch.io/big-ambitions)
 > Made (in 2 hours) for WWU Game Jam Spring '19, May 2019

-This was after I graduated, where I was more spotty about participating in WWUJAM.
 I wasn't planning on participating in this jam, but 2 hours before submission time I had a fun idea for a joke game that would only really "make sense" in the context of a school game jam.

 Let me set the scene:

 At the end of the jam, all participants gather in a classroom on campus and are each given 5 minutes to present their game.

 I was remote, only communicating with the jam organizers through Discord.
 In fact, I was living 2 hours away from the school at the time, so my options were literally attend the jam presentations or submit something.